navneetTec786/data-nsights-psql/README.md

-# data-nsights-psql
+# data-insights-psql
-My first project using PostgreSQL, focusing on data extraction, transformation, and querying
+This is my first project using PostgreSQL, focusing on data extraction, transformation, and querying